Dinwiddie scored 24 points and the Nets beat the Chicago Bulls 117-111 without Irving.

 Irving entered Saturday sixth in the NBA with 28.5 points per game but sat with a right shoulder injury.
-Brooklyn was just fine without him with Dinwiddie stepping into the starting lineup.
+Brooklyn was just fine without the All-Star guard as Dinwiddie stepped into the starting lineup.

 Zach LaVine scored 36 points, but Chicago shot 35.2% from the field, 23.1% from 3-point range and committed 20 turnovers.